zd4y/qk/README.md

 editor = 'vim'
 ```

-> The config is located in `~/.config/qk/qk.toml` on Linux and in
+> The config is located in `~/.config/qk/qk.toml` on Linux
-> `%appdata%\qk\config\qk.toml` on Windows.
+> and in `%appdata%\qk\config\qk.toml` on Windows.

 > `/home/yourusername/projects/rs` should exist and be a directory.
-On Windows
-> it would be `C:/Users/yourusername/projects/rs`.
+> On Windows it would be `C:/Users/yourusername/projects/rs`.

 > `$QK_PROJECT_NAME` on Windows would be `$Env:QK_PROJECT_NAME`.

 Now you can start a new rust project by typing `qk rs myproject`.

-The command `cargo new myproject` will get executed in
+The command `cargo new myproject` will get executed in `/home/yourusername/projects/rs`, creating a
-`/home/yourusername/projects/rs`, creating a new cargo package in
+new cargo package in `/home/yourusername/projects/rs/myproject`.
-`/home/yourusername/projects/rs/myproject`.
 Notice how `$QK_PROJECT_NAME` was
+replaced by `myproject`.

-replaced by `myproject`, the commands are run with a shell, on windows that is
-PowerShell and on linux it is read from the environment variable `$SHELL` or if
+The commands are run with a shell, on windows it is PowerShell and on linux it is read from the
-not set, the default is `sh`.
+environment variable `$SHELL` or if not set, the default is `sh`.
 So in windows you would use
 `$Env:QK_PROJECT_NAME` instead.
+You can also set the shell in the configuration file at the
+beggining of the file or on a specific template, like you would do with the editor option.

 These are the available environment variables:

 - `$QK_PROJECT_NAME` the name of the project (`myproject`)
 - `$QK_PROJECT_DIR` the directory of the project (`/home/yourusername/projects/rs/myproject`)
 - `$QK_PROJECTS_DIR` the template's projects_dir (`/home/yourusername/projects/rs`)

-After all the commands in the `commands` field are executed successfully, the
+After all the commands in the `commands` field are executed successfully, the command in the field
-command in the field `editor` will get executed with `$QK_PROJECT_DIR` as the
+`editor` will get executed with `$QK_PROJECT_DIR` as the argument, in this case opening vim in the
-argument, in this case opening vim in the directory of `myproject`.
+directory of `myproject`.

-The only required field is `projects_dir`, which is the directory where new
+The only required field is `projects_dir`, which is the directory where new projects will be
-projects will be located (i.e. where the commands will get executed).
-So you
-can also define a template like this:
+located (i.e. where the commands will get executed).
+So you can also define a template like this:

 ```toml
 [templates]